andrewh1011/project_elevate/README.md

 ## Installation and Running Program

-The main program is located in the src/code directory and is called "program.py."
-To run the application, simply cd into that directory and type:
+The main program is located in the src/code/ directory and is called "program.py".
+To run the application, navigate into the src/code/ directory and type:

     python program.py